 Undergraduate and graduate coursework students

-No, whilst you are studying online and travel restrictions remain in place, you will not need a student visa.
+No, whilst you are studying online outside of Australia and travel restrictions remain in place, you will not need a student visa to commence your studies.

 Current student visa holders studying online outside Australia due to COVID-19 will be able to use that study to count towards the Australian study requirement for a post-study work visa.

-You will need the approval of your Faculty and a valid visa to commence your graduate research degree online unless you are enrolled in an international joint PhD and are commencing at the international partner’s institution.
+You will need faculty approval and a valid visa to commence your graduate research degree online unless you are enrolled in an international joint PhD and are commencing at the international partner’s institution.

 Accepting your offer